Ed Brinkman: Signing and minor leagues

+Washington Senators

-Brinkman began the 1961 season playing for the Senators' minor league teams in Middlesboro and Pensacola before making his major league debut with the Senators on September 6, 1961, at age 19.
+before making his major league debut with the Senators on September 6, 1961, at age 19.
 Although Brinkman was known as a good defensive player, he seldom provided much of an offensive contribution for a Senators team that routinely finished near the bottom of the final standings.
 His best batting average in the first eight years of his career was a .229 average posted in 1966 when he led American League shortstops with a 3.3 defensive Wins Above Replacement (WAR).
 In 1969, Ted Williams was named as the Senators' manager and, he worked to improve Brinkman's hitting skills.
 Brinkman responded with a career-high .266 batting average as well as 71 runs scored, also a career-high.
 Brinkman once again led the league's shortstops with a 3.3 defensive WAR rating in 1969.
 He continued to improve in 1970 with a career-high 162 hits in 152 games.
 He also led the league's shortstops in assists and in putouts.

+Detroit Tigers

 In 1971, Brinkman was part of an eight-player trade which sent himself, third baseman Aurelio Rodríguez and pitchers Joe Coleman and Jim Hannan from the Senators to the Detroit Tigers in exchange for Denny McLain, Don Wert, Elliott Maddox, and Norm McRae.
 He had his best season defensively in 1972.
 Playing in all of the Tigers' 156 games, he set American League fielding records for shortstops with the most consecutive games without an error (72), most consecutive chances without an error (331), fewest errors in 150 games or more (7) and the highest fielding percentage in 150 games or more (.990).
 He also produced a career-high 49 runs batted in, helping the Tigers clinch the American League Eastern Division championship by a half game over the Boston Red Sox.

 Brinkman only appeared in one game of the 1972 American League Championship Series before he was ruled out for the rest of the season due to a ruptured disc in his lower back.
 The Tigers lost the championship series to the eventual world champions, the Oakland Athletics, in five games.
 Brinkman's efforts during the regular season earned him the 1972 Gold Glove Award and he was named the recipient of the "Tiger of the Year" award by the Detroit baseball writers.
 He also finished ninth in voting for the 1972 American League Most Valuable Player Award.
 Brinkman earned his first and only All-Star Game appearance when he was named as an American League reserve in the 1973 All-Star Game.
 He hit a career-high 14 home runs in the 1974 season.